 Smaller changes such as going on one walk per day, beginning to track your calories or eating out of smaller bowls/plates would be your best bet.

 The North Star of fat loss is to create a calorie deficit.
 This is also known as a negative energy balance.
-Body fat is just stored energy, so for us to release this stored energy and shed fat, you need to burn more calories than you consume.
+Put simply, body fat is just stored energy.
+So for us to release this stored energy and shed fat, you first need to burn more calories than you consume.

-How can I ensure I am in a calorie deficit?
+How can I ensure I'm in a calorie deficit?

-Before you can start to reduce your calorie intake to lose fat, you need to find out how many calories you are consuming to maintain your current weight.
-One way to do this is by eating as you normally would for a week and track your calorie intake.
+Before you start to reduce your calorie intake to lose fat, you need to find out how many calories you 're consuming in the first place.
+One way to do this is by eating as you normally would for a week and tracking your calorie intake.
 Every snack, drink, food you pick at — all of it.
 Weigh yourself at the same time each morning to track how that amount of calories impacts your weight.

-If through the week your body weight stays relatively the same, this means you are at maintenance calories.
-From this point on, all you would need to do is set a calorie goal below your maintenance—for example 300 fewer calories each day—and go from there.
+If, through the week, your body weight stays relatively the same, this means you are at maintenance calories.
+From this point on, all you would need to do is set a calorie goal below your maintenance—for example 300 fewer calories each day—and you should notice the kilograms start to slide off the scale.

 Things to consider when entering a calorie deficit:

 Weight training plays an important role in maintaining/building muscle mass.
-During a fat loss phase, you do not want to lose muscle.
+During a fat loss phase, you don't want to lose muscle.
 This is associated with poorer health outcomes.
-Although not the primary goal of weight training, it does also provide calorie expenditure, which contributes to placing you in a calorie deficit.
+Although not the primary goal of weight training, it does also provide calorie expenditure which contributes to placing you in a calorie deficit.

 Tracking data is going to be crucial in measuring your progress.
-It will also let you know when adjustments need to be made.
-For example, weighing yourself daily would be wise to then calculate an average for each week.
-Based on those averages, you can make changes!
-Visually, progress photos will also show you that changes are happening to your physique.
-For most people, tracking your calories using an app such as MyFitnessPal would also be wise.
+For example, weighing yourself daily would be wise to calculate an average for each week.
+Based on those averages, you can start to make changes!
+Visually, progress photos will also show you the changes that are happening to your physique which is both a useful tool and fantastic for motivation.
+In most cases, tracking the calories you consume in an app like MyFitnessPal will also help.

 You don't need to turn your life upside down to lose fat.
 However, you will need to make compromises to your diet if you want to make progress.
 Instead of three courses at dinner, have two.
 Instead of fast food over the weekend, make your own meals.
 Include more vegetables in your cooking and try to increase your protein intake.

-Make sure you are sleeping enough every night, as sleep plays an important role in stress management and hormone regulation in your appetite.
+Make sure you are sleeping enough every night, as sleep plays an important role in stress management and hormone regulation.
 The general recommendation is 7-8 hours, but this varies depending on the individual.

 Try this formula: your body weight in kg x 0.033.
 This will give you a rough estimate of how much water to drink daily, which is crucial for normal body function.
 Dehydration can be detrimental to your joints, muscles and energy levels.